Ex-Yankee Robinson Cano provides closing act at Aaron Judge's All-Star party

 Given the lack of action, Cruz's brainstorm came perilously close to being the highlight of the evening.
 The AL and NL squads combined to strike out 23 times, right in line with the whiff-happy theme that has come to define baseball of late.
 And two of the three runs on the evening came on solo homers -- with Molina going deep against Ervin Santana.
 For those who haven't been paying attention, home runs are also in vogue in MLB this season.

 All roads finally led to Cano, who has enjoyed another productive season in Seattle (17 homers and a .275/.332/.481 slash line) despite a nagging quadriceps injury.
-But he only made the AL squad because New York's Starlin Castro has hamstring issues and needed an injury replacement.
+But he made the AL squad only because New York's Starlin Castro has hamstring issues and needed an injury replacement.

 None of Cano's long-time peers were surprised to see him embrace the spotlight, in his typically even-keeled way.